revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 As stated in the {% ref Intro-Subst-Mod %} section, we will use the Mk model to model our data.
-Because the Mk model is a generalization of the Jukes-Cantor model, we will initialize our Q matrix from a Jukes-Cantor matrix.
+Because the Mk model is a generalization of the Jukes-Cantor model {% cite Jukes1969 %}, we will initialize our instantaneous rate matrix from a Jukes-Cantor matrix.
 The constant node `Q_morpho` corresponds to the two-state rate matrix $Q$ in {% ref fig_full_model_gm %}.